A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Introduction

-We define the \emph{minimum semi-degree} of $D$ to be $\delta^0(D)=\min\{\delta^+(D), \delta^-(D)\}$ and the \emph{minimum degree} to be $\delta(D)=\min_{x\in V}\{d(x): d(x)=d^+(x)+d^-(x)\}$.
-In this paper, we study the minimum semi-degree condition of $D$ that ensures $D$ to be arbitrary Hamiltonian $H$-linked.
-In fact, we prove the following: \begin{theorem} Let $H$ be a digraph with $k$ arcs and $\delta(H)\geq1$.
-There exists a constant $C_0$ such that for all $C\geq C_0$, if $D$ is a digraph of order $n\geq Ck$ and $\delta^0(D)\geq n/2+k$, then $D$ is arbitrary Hamiltonian $H$-linked. \end{theorem} In the proof of Theorem \ref{song2}, we utilize the absorption method that was first introduced by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{Rodl} as well as the stability method.
+In the proof of Theorem \ref{song2}, we use the standard absorption method, which was first introduced by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{Rodl}, as well as the stability method.
 We need to adapt these ideas to the linkage of digraphs instead of tight cycles in hypergraphs.
-Roughly speaking, we divide the proof of Theorem \ref{song2} into two parts.
+Generally speaking, the proof of Theorem \ref{song2} is divided into two parts.
 In the first part of the proof, we assume that the digraph $D$ is not close to one extremal case.
-Therefore, by a standard application of the absorption method, we prove the existence of an arbitrary Hamiltonian $H$-subdivision.
-In the second part of the proof, the digraph $D$ is close to the defined extremal case.
-We will analyze them case by case by using some structural methods.
-This part of proof is a bit involved, see section 3.2.
+Under this assumption, we apply the absorption method in a standard way to prove the existence of an arbitrary $(\alpha, \beta)$-Hamiltonian $H$-subdivision.
+In the second part of the proof, we consider the case where $D$ is close to the defined extremal case.
+Here, we analyze the structure of $D$ case by case using various structural methods.
+This part of the proof is more intricate and is detailed in Section 3.2.